 James considers himself a "gap filler", finding the gap between what the Government and Military provides, what the VA provides, and what is actually needed for our veterans and troops - then he fills it.

-Andy and his wife Carolina a veteran herself having served as a Navy Corpsman spend their spare time volunteering and raising awareness of veterans and military service members needs.
+James and his wife Carolina a veteran herself having served as a Navy Corpsman spend their spare time volunteering and raising awareness of veterans and military service members needs.
 They reside on the San Francisco Peninsula.